mauricelam/mauricelam.github.io/drafts/scrollmaps-origin-story.md

 That detection may sound like a simple piece of code, but when you take into account edge cases like `iframes` and different scrollbar settings, there is actually a surprising amount of subtlety involved (which I definitely didn't expect going into it).
 This detection in itself can be the topic of another post of its own.

 #### API injection

+While the implementation described above works well on Google.com/maps, and iframe-embedded Google Maps, those are only one portion of Google Maps usages on the web.
+Another, arguably more important usage is through the Google Maps APIs.
+Because Google Maps APIs run by loading the javascript and rendering the content directly in the hosting app's domain, ScrollMaps' content scripts won't be able to reach it by default.
+For example, on Yelp pages where there is a Google Map embedded, those are done using the Google Maps API, and the resulting content is rendered directly under the yelp.com domain.
+This means any URL-based targeting or content scripts won't be able to reach those Google Maps.
+Instead, we needed to inject javascript into every page to trigger our wheel event capturing code.

+There are a lot more interesting details to share, such as how to detect usages of the Google Maps API, and making it work on sites that load the Google Maps javascript at different points in time, that I think it will be worth its own post to share all the technical details.

 ## Conclusion